slawo/gollamas/README.md

 Since 0.4.1 when multiple models are proxied to the same URL only one connection will be created for that url.It is still possible to create 2 connections on the same URL using the `--connection` flag (`--connection C1=http://server1 --connection C2=http://server1`).

 # Features
-There are various scenarios this projects attempts to resolve, here is a list of features currently implemented:
+There are various scenarios this projects attempts to resolve, here is a list of features currently implemented and being considered for implementation:

 ## Usecases